BinTianqi/OwnDroid/Readme-en.md

 ### Docs

-I'm preparing new docs.
-For now, you can go to [User guide (Chinese)](Guide.md)
+A renewed OwnDroid docs are available on [owndroid.pages.dev](https://owndroid.pages.dev)

 ### Advantage

 - Open source.
 Device owner privilege could be more dangerous than root, close-source software's security is not guaranteed.
 - Easy to use.
 You can use this utility easily.
-A chinese [User guide](Guide.md) is also provided.
+English docs are also provided.
 - Modern.
 This app is built with Kotlin and Jetpack Compose, designed with Material Design 3.
 And some new features on Android 14 is adapted.
 - Maintaining.
 This project is updating.
 Any Issue and PR is welcome.